appvoid/grafito/README.md

 # grafito: Great Retreiver And Formal Intelligence Through Open-domain
 ![Alt Text](https://raw.githubusercontent.com/appvoid/grafito/1a5d76f45bb1ceb5ca012b6337072796df00c383/grafito.gif)
 This is a public research experiment and personal project on a set of prompt-fine-tuned GPT-series models for generation tasks on chat form.
 Each one of these models are in current evaluation (prompt-engineering) to explore better ways to extract useful conversational tasks from them.
 Custom prompts and an Android app is on the making using the prompt-fine-tuned model pt-diamond-001-beta and will be released here, link will be available through this file in the future.
 "Grafito" comes from Spanish word and it means Graphite.
+It's powered by the glorious banana's API!

 Note that finetuned-codename-version and codename-version are used interchangebly here and that the current models, names and/or techniques are prone to change over time.